alexloehner/raspberry-pi-server-monitor/README.md

 But I needed something small, compact but nevertheless with ALL important information on one single view without scrolling.
 So I wrote this for a raspberry pi and its 7 inch touch display.

+All numbers in the monitor screens are dynamically updated every few seconds with Ajax.
+They also have a warn and error value from when they then become orange or red.

 Screenshots
 -----------